digital-botanical-gardens-initiative/qfieldcloud-fetcher/README.md

 [![Commit activity](https://img.shields.io/github/commit-activity/m/digital-botanical-gardens-initiative/qfieldcloud-fetcher)](https://img.shields.io/github/commit-activity/m/digital-botanical-gardens-initiative/qfieldcloud-fetcher)
 [![License](https://img.shields.io/github/license/digital-botanical-gardens-initiative/qfieldcloud-fetcher)](https://img.shields.io/github/license/digital-botanical-gardens-initiative/qfieldcloud-fetcher)

-A python project to fetch data from a QFieldCloud instance and prepare pictures for iNaturalist import.
+A python project to fetch data from a QFieldCloud instance, prepare pictures for iNaturalist import and add data to NextCloud.

 - **Github repository**: <https://github.com/digital-botanical-gardens-initiative/qfieldcloud-fetcher/>

 ## Prerequisites

 Having a self-hosted instance of QFieldCloud or having an account on the offical instance of QFieldCloud.
+To create a QFieldCloud self-hosted instance see https://github.com/digital-botanical-gardens-initiative/QFieldCloud/

+Having a self-hosted instance of Directus or having an account on the official instance of Directus.
+To create a Directus self-hosted instance see https://github.com/digital-botanical-gardens-initiative/Directus-prod/

+Having a self-hosted instance of NextCloud.
+To create a NextCloud self-hosted instance see https://github.com/digital-botanical-gardens-initiative/NextCloud/

 ## Setup